 The financial market in India is significantly large and encompasses a host of instruments and securities in which one can invest.
 The market can broadly be classified into a Money Market and a Capital Market, with equity and debt markets being the primary constituents of the latter.

 While the equity market includes volatile and relatively riskier securities without guaranteed returns, the debt market has fixed-income securities that deliver the promised interest rates at significantly lower risk levels.

 Risk-averse investors and investors looking to diversify their investment portfolios can invest in the debt market for secured returns.

 What is Debt Market?

-Now, you may be curious about who issues these debt instruments in India.
+You may be curious about who issues these debt instruments in India.
 Well, the Reserve Bank of India has allowed the following bodies to issue debt instruments:

 - Central and State Governments

 - Government agencies